marekborowiec/teaching/command-line3.md

 The way that `grep` processes text is not compatible with matching newline characters, but you can do this in TextWrangler or EditPad.
 I encourage you to install those text editors and try playing around with regular expressions in your own text.

+After this tutorial you should be ready to work on the command line project.